Rock the House

-A Preterist Commentary on Luke 6:47-49: The House may also be the House of Israel.
+A Realized Eschatological View and Commentary of Luke 6:47-49: The House may also be the House of Israel.

-There is another layer of meaning to this parable.
+There may be another layer of meaning to this parable.
 The house in vs. 48-49 may also represent Israel.
-The kingdom of Israel is often called the house of Israel throughout the Bible (Psalms135:19, Isaiah 46:3, Isaiah 63:7, Jeremiah 2:4, Ezekiel 3:1).
-Therefore, the first house built upon the rock is Christian Israel.
-The second house that is destroyed by the storm and flood is non-Christian Israel.
+The kingdom of Israel is often called the house of Israel throughout the Bible (Psalms 135:19; Isaiah 46:3; 63:7; Jeremiah 2:4; Ezekiel 3:1).
+Therefore, the first house built upon the rock may be Christian Israel.
+The second house that is destroyed by the storm and flood is thus non-Christian Israel.
 The flood that collapses the second house represents the Roman army that destroyed apostate Israel in A.D.
 70. Having fled to Pella, the Christian church was largely unmolested by the war.
 In the thousand years after the Jewish War, Judea grew to become 95% Christian by A.D.
-614. Christian Israel represents the house built on the rock that withstood the war or storm.
+614.2 Christian Israel represents the house built on the rock that withstood the war or storm.

 Interested in THE PRETERIST VIEW OF ESCHATOLOGY, or are you a PRETERIST struggling with a prophecy or verse?
 It DID happen just like the Bible says!
 If you liked this essay, see PRETERIST BIBLE COMMENTARY for a detailed explanation of the FULFILLMENT OF ALL MAJOR END TIME PROPHECIES IN THE BIBLE.
 The more unbelievable the prophecy, the more amazing and miraculous the fulfillment!